webdigga/slot-picks/src/articles/what-is-chiropractic.md

 ---
 title: What is Chiropractic Treatment
 seoTitle: What is Chiropractic Treatment | Anttz Chiropractic
-description: Learn about chiropractic care, a hands-on approach to diagnosing and treating spine and musculoskeletal issues for pain relief and improved mobility.
+description: Learn about Chiropractic care, a hands-on approach to diagnosing and treating spine and musculoskeletal issues for pain relief and improved mobility.
 author: David White